 Victor Blackwell joined CNN August 2012 as an anchor and correspondent based in the networks headquarters in Atlanta, GA.
-Blackwell anchors New Day and CNN Newsroom Saturday.
+Blackwell anchors the weekend morning edition of New Day and CNN Newsroom.

-Blackwell has reported on-the-scene for CNN on many breaking news stories, including his exclusive reporting on the death of Georgia teen Kendrick Johnson, George Zimmerman trial and troubles after the verdict, the Alabama child hostage standoff, Colorado wildfires, Superstorm Sandy recovery.
+Blackwell has reported on-the-scene for CNN on many breaking news stories, including the nurse in Dallas, TX that contracted Ebola, the shooting of unarmed teen Michael Brown in Ferguson, MO, his exclusive reporting on the death of Georgia teen Kendrick Johnson, George Zimmerman trial and troubles after the verdict, the Alabama child hostage standoff, Colorado wildfires, Superstorm Sandy recovery.
 He reported from a boat alongside the Carnival Cruise ship Triumph that was stranded at sea.

 Blackwell comes to CNN from WPBF 25 News in West Palm Beach, Fla., where he served as an anchor for the 5 p.m., 6 p.m. and 11 p.m. newscasts.
 He has been honored with an Emmy award, several regional Emmy nominations, two Telly awards, several Associated Press awards and honors from the Society of Professional Journalists.
 He also earned the prestigious Edward R. Murrow Award and the UNITY Award, both from the Radio Television Digital News Association, for a special report on the disproportionate drop out rate amongst young black men.